Collapse of turbulence in optimised curved pipe flow: Overview and conclusions

-The present work shares with Kühnen et al.~\cite{Kuehnen2018} the main idea that turbulence can be suppressed by interrupting the self-sustaining near-wall cycle, but achieves it passively by geometric modifications.
-The cycle entails the following: streamwise rolls lift up the streaks, the streaks become unstable and break down, and the resulting fluctuations regenerate the rolls \cite{Hamilton1995,Jimenez1999,Waleffe1997}.
+The present work shares with \cite{Kuehnen2018} the main idea that turbulence can be suppressed by interrupting the self-sustaining near-wall cycle, but achieves it passively by geometric modifications.
+The cycle entails the following: streamwise rolls lift up the streaks, the streaks become unstable and break down, and the resulting fluctuations regenerate the rolls \citep{Hamilton1995,Jimenez1999,Waleffe1997}.
 We disrupt this loop in the following way.
 Firstly, the strong streamwise curvature has a suppressing influence on the TKE production on the inner wall and reduces the production of streamwise Reynolds stress on the outer wall, hence the streaks are no longer reinforced.
-Secondly, an oval cross-section elongated in the binormal direction has two additional effects.
+Secondly, an oval cross section elongated in the binormal direction has two additional effects.
 By increasing the cross-sectional area and the lateral half-width, the centrifugal force and the centrifugal production of the secondary flow in the streamwise mean vorticity equation are reduced.
 This, in turn, weakens the unstable Dean vortices and decreases their energy feedback into turbulence via the cross-stream Reynolds stresses.
 In addition, through attenuation of the binormal mean shears and the cross-stream Reynolds stresses, it reduces the shear-stress productions and consequently weakens the shear stresses that reinforce the streaks.
 As both the direct energy and the feedback mechanisms are disrupted, streaks are suppressed, and turbulence collapses inside the bend.

-The current work opens new avenues to control turbulence in pipe flow, and thus to reduce the friction imposed on the pipe walls.
-Given the novel insights into the budget equations of the turbulent kinetic energy, and its connection to both pipe curvature and cross section, new approaches in other situations are also possible.
+The present work opens new avenues to control turbulence in curved pipe flow and thus reduce frictional losses at the walls.
+Given the novel insights into the governing equations and the turbulent kinetic-energy budget, and their connection to both pipe curvature and cross-sectional shape, new approaches in other curved wall-bounded flows are also possible.